OSADP/STOL_Crossing/README.txt

 System Requirements
 -------------------------
-The STOL Crossing Request Android application can run on any android version newer than Android 6.0 and was tested on Samsung Galaxy S6 and Samsung Galaxy Tab E devices.
-To compile the STOL Crossing Request Android application it is recommended to use Android Studio.
+The Pedestrian Mid-block Crossing Android application can run on any android version newer than Android 6.0 and was tested on Samsung Galaxy S6 and Samsung Galaxy Tab E devices.
+To compile the Pedestrian Mid-block Crossing Android application it is recommended to use Android Studio.

 The server component requires a Linux server with the Java 8 Runtime Environment (JRE) installed.
 Gradle version 2.0+